stevenjudd/stevenjudd.github.io/_posts/2023-03-13-Fixing-Context-Switching.md

 }
 ```

-Now, whenever I run `ll` it will return the long list content on a POSIX filesystem
+Now, whenever I run `ll` it will return the long list content on Linux or MacOS
-or it will return the standard file and directory contents if run on a Windows based
+or it will return the standard file and directory contents if run on Windows.
-system.
 Unfortunately, this function will do some odd stuff if you try to pass other
 parameters to the command.
 I could write the code to handle any additional parameters sent to the function,